-You will need to complete initial assessments to understand your appropriate learning level, from Entry Level 1 to Entry Level 3.
-If successful, you will be placed on the suitable curriculum tailored to your needs.
+You'll need to complete initial assessments to understand your appropriate learning level, from Entry Level 1 to Entry Level 3.
+If successful, you'll be placed on the suitable curriculum tailored to your needs.

 You will have opportunities to get involved in sports, go on educational trips and visits, hear from guest speakers, and take part in organised activities delivered by nationally recognised bodies.
 You will also have the chance to participate in charity fundraising and community volunteer work to support your personal and social development.

 You will be allocated a work placement officer to enable you to work within the community and gain work experience.

 You will complete assessments individually and create a portfolio of evidence as you progress through the course.
 You will be able to monitor your progress through ProMonitor.
 This can be accessed at home or in college.